-A written reflective-learning submission based on at least one engagement process which has utilised SP=EED principles.
-This will be verified by independent planning and engagement professionals and by PAS.
+A written reflective-learning submission based on an engagement process you have been involved in utilising SP=EED principles.
+PAS can offer advice to assist your with this stage.
+Your submission will be verified by an independent planning and engagement professional and by PAS.

 What happens once I become SP=EED Verified?

-- You become part of a ‘SP=EED Aware’ Network
+- You become part of the ‘SP=EED Aware’ Network

-- Opportunity for you or your organisation to advertise you as SP=EED verified
+- Opportunity for you or your organisation to highlight your SP=EED Verified credentials.

-Our 2017 Part 1 events will take place on:
+Our upcoming Part 1 SP=EED events will take place on:

 £250 per person (Parts 1 and 2)